-HealthEquity has a ROE of 14%, based on the last twelve months.
-Another way to think of that is that for every $1 worth of equity in the company, it was able to earn $0.14.
+Our data shows HealthEquity has a return on equity of 15% for the last year.
+Another way to think of that is that for every $1 worth of equity in the company, it was able to earn $0.15.

 The formula for return on equity is:

 Return on Equity = Net Profit ÷ Shareholders' Equity

 15% = US$74m ÷ US$477m (Based on the trailing twelve months to January 2019.)

 It's easy to understand the 'net profit' part of that equation, but 'shareholders' equity' requires further explanation.
 It is the capital paid in by shareholders, plus any retained earnings.
 The easiest way to calculate shareholders' equity is to subtract the company's total liabilities from the total assets.

 Return on Equity measures a company's profitability against the profit it has kept for the business (plus any capital injections).
 The 'return' is the profit over the last twelve months.
 The higher the ROE, the more profit the company is making.
 So, all else being equal, a high ROE is better than a low one.
 That means ROE can be used to compare two businesses.

 By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
 Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
 If you look at the image below, you can see HealthEquity has a similar ROE to the average in the Healthcare industry classification (14%).

 That isn't amazing, but it is respectable.
 ROE doesn't tell us if the share price is low, but it can inform us to the nature of the business.
 For those looking for a bargain, other factors may be more important.
 If you like to buy stocks alongside management, then you might just love this free list of companies.
 (Hint: insiders have been buying them).